LeeJunmo/DAWN/README.md

 - You can generate a customized dataset with different hyperparameter settings (e.g. deadline, threshold) with ```construct_data.py``` files.

 - First, `obj_base_data.pkl` files should be located in the `main/obj/` directory.
-  * Please download the files using the link provided above, and use the `obj_base_data.pkl` file from the downloaded files.
+  * Please download the files using the [link](https://drive.google.com/drive/folders/1YbHgef66Jkf_0EaT7GTWm8VmEb3eSEi7?usp=sharing), and use the `obj_base_data.pkl` file from the downloaded files.
   * For example, relative path for gossipcop `pkl` file should follow the form as `main/gossipcop/gossipcop_base_data.pkl`

 - Second, select your desired hyperparameters as follows.